dakanji/RefindPlus/README.md

 - Provides NVMe capability, if required, via an inbuilt `NvmExpress` driver.
   - Removes the need to load external drivers on units without native NVMe support.
   - Basically allows working as if NVMe is natively supported by the firmware.
-    - Removes the need for a risky `firmware flash` on units such as the MacPro3,1.
 - Provides APFS filesystem capability, if required, via an inbuilt `APFS JumpStart` driver.
   - Removes the need to load external drivers on units without native APFS support.
   - Additionally ensures matching APFS drivers for specific macOS versions are used.
   - Basically allows working as if APFS is natively supported by the firmware.
-    - Removes the need for a risky `firmware flash` on units such as the MacPro3,1.
 - Fully supports APFS filesystem requirements.
   - This allows booting recent macOS versions from single named volumes.
     - As opposed to generic and difficult to distinguish `PreBoot` volumes.